1. An official count of the nation's population every ten years is called a ______________.

 c. unilateral

-24. Which of the following is the Supreme Court decision that helped define the boundary between the executive and judicial branch of American government?
+24. Which of the following is the Supreme Court decision that helped define the roles of the legislative and executive branches of government?

 a.
 Marbury v.
 Madison